 According to studies, roosters have a testosterone spike in the morning, making them feel the urge to crow.
 It explains why they crow at daybreak.
 They are not just responding to the sunlight; they are also getting virulent and energized.

 Knowing why roosters crow can assist you in determining how to keep a rooster from crowing.
-Though many find the rooster’s crow endearing and pleasant, others oppose.
+Though many find the rooster’s crow endearing and pleasant, others oppose it.
 If you dislike your rooster’s crow, especially when it’s too loud, then you must learn how to stop or minimize its crowing.

 1. Acquire More Hens

 If your flock is depleted of hens, supplement them with more.
 Some roosters crow to express their dissatisfaction with the number of their flock.
-If you provide a rooster a couple of hens to dominate about, he may settle down.
+It may settle down if you provide a rooster with a couple of hens to dominate about.

 2. Modify The Environment

 According to common belief, chickens are intelligent creatures that, like humans, can become bored.
-Your roosters could be bored or restless, and that triggers them to crow.
+Your roosters could be bored or restless, which triggers them to crow.

 You may add anything to the coop to alter the atmosphere for the chickens.
 You may retain certain non-hazardous items or cubbies for exploration.
 Change things regularly to make the rooster occupied investigating their new surroundings and may crow too little.

 You should be capable of teasing your roosters into crowing if you divert them with food that takes extra effort and time to eat.
-Corncobs and others similar may be beneficial in this situation.
-Place the food beneath some hay to make them quiet for a while since they will be occupied looking for the food.
+Corncobs and other similar may be beneficial in this situation.
+Place the food beneath some hay to keep them quiet since they will be occupied looking for the food.

 Roosters are born with a highly well-tuned body clock.
 Also, roosters crow as they detect the arrival of dawn.

-You can use a synthetic source of light and an enclosed coop, as it tricks your rooster’s body clock.
-During the night, it can prolong the day illumination time by misleading the chickens into believing it is daylight when it is still dark outside.
+You can use a synthetic light source and an enclosed coop, as it tricks your rooster’s body clock.
+It can prolong the day’s illumination time at night by misleading the chickens into believing it is daylight when it is still dark outside.

-You might be glad you’ve now learned some methods about how to keep a rooster from crowing.
-Although those methods don’t entirely stop them, instead, it only lessens or minimizes their crowing habit and noise.
+You might be glad you’ve learned some methods to keep a rooster from crowing.
+Although those methods don’t entirely stop them, it only lessens or minimizes their crowing habit and noise.

 Injury